 I am looking for people to help with daily farm chores and whatever else comes along for about 4 hours a day.

-Need extra hands to help with everything from cleaning stalls to building out buildings (we will be constructing a sheep shed with a small cabin attached this summer for summer visitors to stay in) to skirting wool.
+Need extra hands to help with everything from cleaning stalls, to building out buildings (we will be constructing a sheep shed with a small cabin attached for summer visitors to stay in), to skirting wool, to milking sheep and cooking meals.

 English - trying to learn Spanish, German, and Icelandic